Complete Guide To Disney Dining Plans at Disney World

 Snacks are the smallest form of food at Walt Disney World.
 Snacks include obvious things like ice cream bars, ice cream cookie sandwiches, bottles of water, popcorn, and coffee.
 But pretty much any small, single food item counts as a snack, including popular treats like Dole Whips.

-Most notably (pre-2020, at least), snacks include items at Epcot’s Festivals: Festival of the Arts, Flower & Garden Festival, Food & Wine Festival, and Festival of the Holidays!
+Most notably, snacks include items at Epcot’s Festivals: Festival of the Arts, Flower & Garden Festival, Food & Wine Festival, and Festival of the Holidays!
 Not every item is included, but menu boards use the dining plan icon to indicate the items that you can purchase with a snack credit.
 This is easily one of the best ways to use Disney Dining Plan snack credits at Disney World.
 Snacks also include snacks and beverages at the Starbucks stores inside the Disney parks.

 Copyright Disney, included for reference / commentary only